Part 2: My Best Friend, Guilt

 4.

 I avoided home often.
 As much as home was a safe place for me normally, I no longer felt the guarantee of protection I once did.
-Loneliness and Guilt crept in the cracks of my house, like mice do.
+Loneliness and Guilt continued to creep in the cracks of my house, like mice do.
 I had no choice but to sit with them when they caught me in my most vulnerable moments, often at night when all the world was asleep.

 “Today is going to be a good day,” I would say to my reflection.

 The best part?
-I believed it, too.
+I started to believe it, too.

 One thought on “Part 2: My Best Friend, Guilt